 - Rattlesnake Bites – Even if your pet has the vaccination, your pet will require additional care and needs to be examined by a veterinarian as soon as possible.

 At Centennial Animal Hospital, our goal is to provide high-quality preventative care throughout the lifetime of your pet.
 Yearly wellness exams help us accomplish this by keeping track of minor changes in your pet’s health on a regular basis.

-When you call (719) 528-1693 or Click Here to Request an Appointment, our friendly receptionists will work with you to find a day and time that works well with your schedule.
-We have appointments Monday through Friday until 5:30 pm and we are open on Saturday from 8 am until Noon.
+When you call 719-528-1693 or click here to request an appointment, our friendly receptionists will work with you to find a day and time that works well with your schedule.
+We have appointments available Monday through Friday (8 AM until 5:30 PM), and we are open on Saturday (8 AM until noon).

-If you are new to our practice or an existing client with a new furry, or feathered family member, please take the time to print and fill out a Pet Registration Form.
-Also, if available, please bring any records for your pet including medical history, vaccines, or adoption information.
+If you are new to our practice or an existing client with a new furry or feathered family member, please take the time to print and fill out our Pet Registration Form.
+Also, if available, please bring any records for your pet, including medical history, vaccines, or adoption information.

 When you arrive at our office, please check in with the receptionist at the front desk.
-Upon check-in, you will be asked to place your pet on the scale for a weight measurement.
+Upon check-in, you will be asked to place your pet on the scale for weight measurement.
 We track this detail throughout the life of your pet to ensure good health.
-Obesity is on the rise in our animal companions and getting control of a pet’s weight can be the first step in preventing other, more serious problems, later.
+Obesity is on the rise in our animal companions, and getting control of a pet’s weight can be the first step in preventing other, more serious problems later.

 Meeting With The Doctor

 Now it’s time to meet with one of our exceptional doctors who will provide a nose-to-tail exam for your pet.
 This includes, but is not limited to: